gotling/cinema/README.md

     0 19 * * * curl http://localhost/play

+Paste the following to have software updated on boot:

+    @reboot /home/pi/cinema/bin/update

 Send OMX player debug log to */dev/null* to not fill up or tear out the SD card.
 Edit */etc/fstab* and add the following in the end:

     /dev/null /home/pi/cinema/omxplayer.log none defaults,bind 0 0